- Do you blog full-time?

 Do you offer keto meal plans?

-I don’t offer weekly meal plans, but I have a Keto Meal Planning Guide.
+I don’t offer weekly meal plans.
 If you’re looking for specific types of recipes to plan out your meals for the week, navigate to my homepage where you can browse by course and various other categories, which can help you find what you’re looking for.

 Do you have any cookbooks?

 I don’t have any cookbooks.
 I’ve been approached by publishing companies and literary agents, but I’ve turned them down because I don’t have any interest in investing the amount of time it would take to write a cookbook.
-My current focus is on creating recipes that live on my blog.
+My current focus is creating recipes that live on my website.